 things you can to do overcome feeling numb

-Feeling numb chronically is a complex psychological condition.
-It requires courage and commitment, but layer-by-layer, you can peel back layers of armour and reclaim the true self that has long waited for your attention.
+Chronically feeling numb is a complex psychological condition.
+With courage and commitment, you can peel back layer-upon-layer of armour and reclaim the true self that has long waited for your attention.

 Here are some of the healing steps in this process.

 The past cannot be undone, it does not have to mean you carry shame or guilt for the rest of your life.
 Remember, your numbness grew out of pain and was nothing but a desperate attempt to survive.
 Approach your numbness with compassion, and even gratitude.
-Love yourself, rather than condemn yourself, back into life.
+Rather than condemn yourself, love yourself back into life.

 2. Embrace Tenderness

-As you first thaw the armour that you have held up for years, you may be overcome with a tsunami of emotions as you reveal your true feelings.
-You may feel tender, emotional, and surprise yourself with bursts of laughters and tears.
+As you first strip away the armour that prote3cted you for years, you may be overcome with a tsunami of emotions as your true feelings are revealed.
+You may feel tender or emotional, and surprise yourself with bursts of laughter and tears.
 Fear not, as you are simply returning to your natural state.
 Your body will slowly learn that it is safe to feel feelings.
 Very soon, you will even enjoy the sense of aliveness and connection it gives you.
-Even if it is a turbulent ride, it is a glorious one.
+Even if the ride is turbulent, it is nevertheless a glorious one.

 3. Visualize the barrier and dissolve it